rapidsai/docs/resources/telemetry.md

 ![](/assets/images/telemetry/field_type_and_value_options.png)

 On any chart, Grafana often guesses wrong on the data to display.
-On the right side of the image above, chech the "Value options -> Show".
+On the right side of the image above, check the "Value options -> Show".
 This often defaults to "Calculate".
 It should generally be set to "All values" for our purposes.

 Similarly, the "Value options -> Fields" combobox often defaults to "Numeric fields," but we usually want to point it to a specific field.